-Nature of Violation/ Exception Sanction/Penalties 1.
-Issuing e-money without prior Bangko Sentral approval Applicable penalties under Sections 36 & 37 of R.A.
-No. 7653; Watchlisting of owners/partners/ principal officers 2.
-Violation of any of the provisions of R.A.
-No. 9160 (Anti- Money Laundering Law of 2001 as amended by R.A.No.
-9194) and its implementing rules and regulations Applicable penalties prescribed under the Act 3.
-Violation/s of this Section Penalties and sanctions under the abovementioned laws and other applicable laws, rules and regulations ß 4642P.7 Transitory provisions.
-An EMI-NBFI granted an authority to issue e-money prior to 26 March 2009 may continue to exercise such authority: Provided, That it shall submit to the Bangko Sentral, within one (1) month from 26 March 2009, a certification signed by the President or Officer with equivalent rank and function that it is in compliance with all the applicable requirements of this Section.
-Otherwise, they are required to submit within the same period the measures they will undertake, with the corresponding timelines, to conform to the provisions that they have not complied with subject to Bangko Sentral approval.
-(Circular No. 649 dated 09 March 2009)
+Nature of Violation/ Sanction/Penalties

+Exception

+1. Issuing e-money Applicable penalties

+without prior Bangko under Sections 36 &

+Sentral approval 37 of R.A.
+No. 7653;

+Watchlisting of

+owners/partners/

+principal officers

+2. Violation of any Applicable penalties

+of the provisions of prescribed under

+R.A.
+No. 9160 (Anti- the Act

+Money Laundering

+Law of 2001 as

+amended by R.A.No.

+9194) and its

+implementing rules

+and regulations

+3. Violation/s of Penalties and sanctions

+this Section under the

+abovementioned laws

+and other applicable

+laws, rules and

+regulations